Swynnerton's robin: Subspecies

+A third subspecies S. s. umbriata was described from Mount Gorongosa in 1974 by Phillip Clancey but this is now regarded as a synonym of the nominate subspecies.

+Etymology

+Swynnerton's robin honours the British entomologist Charles Swynnerton in its common name, genus name and specific name.
+Swynnerton discovered the bird before Shelley formally described it.
+Roberts used the name Melsetter robin for this species, Melsetter being the colonial era name for Chimanimani.
+The subspecies S. s. rodgersi has a subspecific epithet which honours Dr W. A. Rodgers who drew Jensen and Stuart's attention to the biological importance of the type locality of this form, the Mwanihana Forest.

 Description

-It is superficially similar to the larger White-starred robin, but has a white crescent on the upper breast, which is bordered below with a black line, and its grey tail lacks yellow windows.
+Swynnerton's robin is superficially similar to the larger White-starred robin, but has a white crescent on the upper breast, which is bordered below with a black line, and its grey tail lacks yellow windows.
 Its sexually dimorphic plumage is unusual among African robins.
 The female has duller plumage and an olive wash over the crown and face.
 Juveniles are spotted buffy yellow on the head and upper parts, while the chest crescent is pale greyish brown.
+This species has a length of 13 to 14 cm.

+Vocalisations

+Swynnerton's robin has a song which has been described as a 3 note whistle, rendered as "zit zitt slurr" or "tsee-tuu-tuu".
+The third note may be lower in pitch than the preceding 2.
+The alarm call is a quiet chattering "trrrrrt".